 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) online quizzes; (2) case study; and (3) examination.
+Indicative assessments in this unit are as follows: (1) weekly assessments; (2) case study; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)